Pro Evolution Soccer 2019: AS Monaco

 On 19 July 2018, Konami announced a new partnership with AS Monaco.
-As part of the partnership agreement, AS Monaco captain Radamel Falcao became an official local ambassador of the game and appears on the French edition of the game alongside global cover star Philippe Coutinho.
+As part of the partnership agreement, AS Monaco captain Radamel Falcao became an official local ambassador of the game and appears on the cover of the French edition of the game alongside global cover star Philippe Coutinho.
 Along with kits and players, AS Monaco's stadium, Stade Louis II, is available after release via DLC.
 "This is a wide-ranging agreement with AS Monaco, which will see this illustrious club working closely with KONAMI across a number of avenues," commented Jonas Lygaard, Senior Director Brand and Business Development at Konami Digital Entertainment B.V.
 "In addition to working closely with the club to ensure they are perfectly recreated within the game; we are delighted that a player of Radamel Falcao's caliber has agreed to become our local Ambassador.
 We look forward to a long and productive partnership that will show the scale and ambition Konami has for the PES series."

 Juli Ferre, AS Monaco commercial and marketing director, said, "The growth of E-Sports and the reputation of the PES series make this partnership with Konami very exciting; we look forward to seeing AS Monaco players recreated within the new game and our Captain Radamel Falcao featured on the PES 2019 cover."